GoswamiDhiman/OffMix-3L/README.md

 # Reference

-@article{goswami2023offmix,
+@inproceedings{goswami2023offmix,

-  title={OffMix-3L: A Novel Code-Mixed Dataset in Bangla-English-Hindi for Offensive Language Identification}, author={Goswami, Dhiman and Raihan, Md Nishat and Mahmud, Antara and Anstasopoulos, Antonios and Zampieri, Marcos}, journal={arXiv preprint arXiv:2310.18387}, year={2023}
+  title={OffMix-3L: A novel code-mixed test dataset in bangla-english-hindi for offensive language identification}, author={Goswami, Dhiman and Raihan, Nishat and Mahmud, Antara and Anastasopoulos, Antonios and Zampieri, Marcos}, booktitle={Proceedings of the 11th International Workshop on Natural Language Processing for Social Media}, pages={21--27}, year={2023}
 }